titon/toolkit/docs/en/components/mask.md

 ### Custom Masks ###

-If you want to customize the markup found within a mask, you can manually place the mask element within the target.
+If we want to customize the markup found within a mask, we can manually place the mask element within the target.
 This custom mask will be used instead of creating a new mask.

 ```html